 Mesothelioma is a type of cancer that affects the mesothelium, the tissue that lines the body cavities.
 The mesothelium is made of an outer and inner layer.
 The inner layer surrounds the organs and the outer layer surrounds the body cavity.
 The cells in the mesothelium secrete a special type of fluid that acts as a lubricant between the two layers.
 This allows the organs to move smoothly against one another, the cavity wall or other adjacent structures.
 When these cells grow abnormally, tumors may develop.
 Abnormal cell growth in the mesothelium is linked directly to inhalation, ingestion or other contact with asbestos.
+This lining is present in multiple locations of the body, resulting in different types of mesothelioma.

 There are different types of mesothelioma patients may be diagnosed with based on what body part is affected.
 The symptoms, treatment options, survival rates and other factors will vary based upon the type.
 Here is a basic overview of the types of mesothelioma currently recognized by the medical community.
 You can learn more about how common each of these forms of cancer is, how they affect the body and what symptoms a patient may experience.